How to Thicken Soup: 17 Healthy Ways to Make Soup More Creamy

 With the right thickening ingredients, you can impress your friends or family with the most satisfying soup on the planet.

-Try our delicious bone broth to thicken, add protein and irresistible flavor to your soup today.
+Try Bluebird Provisions delicious bone broth (on Amazon Prime) to thicken, add protein and irresistible flavor to your soup today.

 Thanks Holly I did not even think of adding that.
 I will add these to the list.
 Thanks so much!